-The Group has entered into contract of lease for its office spaces it occupies.
-In 2018, the Group has determined that all significant risks and benefits of ownership on these properties will be retained by the lessor.
-Thus, the leases were accounted for as operating leases.
-In 2019, upon adoption of PFRS 16, Leases, the Group determines the contract if there is a substance of lease.
+The Group has entered into contract of lease for its office space it occupies.
 In determining the substance of the lease, the Group considered, among others, whether a contract is, or contains, a lease based on whether the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-Based on management judgment, the Group's lease for its office spaces have substance of lease, thus, the Group recognized right-of-use assets representing the right to use the leased assets and lease liabilities representing its obligation to make lease payments.
+Based on management judgment, the Group's leases for its office space have substance of lease, thus, the Group recognized right-of-use assets representing the right to use the leased assets and lease liabilities representing its obligation to make lease payments.